arrfour/nas_file_inventory/README.md

   - Enhanced hostname detection for both local and network resources during scans.
   - Added functionality to ensure necessary JSON files are created if missing when the app starts.
   - Improved debug logging for better traceability during scans and inventory updates.
+  - **New Feature**: Added support for scanning specific file types by extension, improving scan efficiency for targeted use cases.
+  - **New Feature**: Implemented error handling for inaccessible directories, ensuring the application continues scanning without interruption.

 - **Version 0.2**:
   - Added a feature to display the "most recent scan" in a human-readable, relative format (e.g., "5 minutes ago", "2 days ago").